 Connecting the drive PE terminals and cold plate screws to your system Earth and to the motor housing solves many noise and EMC problems.
 The enclosure of the drive and PE terminals are decoupled to power ground (supply negative, GND_P) through two 1 nF capacitors.
 This creates a low impedance preferential path for coupled common-mode noises that otherwise would be coupled to sensitive electronics like the encoders.

-Everest XCR Servo Drive provides the following Protective Earth connection points, which are internally connected and decoupled to power ground:
+Capitan XCR Servo Drive provides the following Protective Earth connection points, which are internally connected and decoupled to power ground:

 PE terminal in the motor connector P2 pin 4.

 Pin 2 of Inputs/outputs connector J2

 The protective earthing conductor must have an area equal or superior to the power cables and always no less than 2.5 mm².
 Respect the green-yellow color code for PE.
 Connections must always be done using non-corrosive bonding points.
 A diagram of the recommended Protective Earth wiring is shown following.

 Earth plane reference

 While some systems will not have a "real Earth" connection, use your machine chassis, the metallic structure of the device or a good grounding conductive plane as your reference earth.